getsentry/sentry-javascript/README.md

 }];
 ```

-**fetchHeaders** - Generate a HEAD request to gather header information to send
-with the message.
-This defaults to 'false' because it doesn't work on
-cross-domain requests.

 **signatureUrl** - Use a server side url to get a signature for the message.
 See below in the "Security" section for more details.